Your Partner in Problem Solving

 Flow switches installed in various circuits of the plant’s compressed air system can advise of air leakage through joints, fittings, hoses, or tools when air usage in a circuit is momentarily stopped.

 The flow switch is adjusted from maximum tolerable leakage in a circuit.
-If leakage exceeds this value when testing, the switch will so advise.
+If leakage exceeds this value when testing, the switch will advise.
 The broad range of CTE ChemTec’s flow switches allows great latitude in selecting a permissible leakage rate.

 Installed in a cooling tower circulating water line, the flow switch signals “No Flow” conditions or a reduction of flow below minimum requirements.
 This sounds an alarm or activates a compressor motor.